cgomesu/youtube4tvh/README.md

   --channelname CHANNELNAME
                         REQUIRED for --mode=add. the NAME of the channel with a live-stream.
-  --inputm3u INPUTM3U   REQUIRED for --mode=update. the /path/to/input.m3u.
+  --m3uinput M3UINPUT   REQUIRED for --mode=update. the /path/to/input.m3u.
                         used to import data from an existing m3u file.
-  --outputm3u OUTPUTM3U
+  --m3uoutput M3UOUTPUT
                         the /path/to/output.m3u. default is output.m3u.
+  --mode {add,update}   mode of execution. choose add or update. mode=add will
+                        add a single channel to an m3u file (default). mode=update will update the URL of multiple channels from an m3u file.
-  --pipecmd PIPECMD     the command to pipe data from streamlink to a
+  --pipecmd PIPECMD     the command to pipe data to a player/server. for TVH
-                        player/server. for TVH, it is pipe:///path/to/bash
+                        and streamlink, it is pipe:///path/to/bash
                         /path/to/streamlink.sh, for example. default is
                         "pipe:///bin/bash /opt/youtube4tvh/streamlink.sh", per
                         tutorial.